ysimonx/api_people_flutter/README.md

 # api_people_flutter

-This flutter PoC can be used with https://github.com/ysimonx/social-network-rest-api as Api Server
+This flutter PoC can be used with my repo : https://github.com/ysimonx/social-network-rest-api as a Rest Api Server

 > flutter pub add http